The $230$ GHz Variability of Numerical Models of Sagittarius~A* I. Parameter Surveys on Varying Ion-electron Temperature Ratios Under Strongly Magnetized Conditions: Methodology

-After having the black-hole luminosities at $230$\,GHz for a certain set of $a$, $R_{\rm High}$, $\theta$, and in our considered time interval $\tau$, we can then compute the time-domain average, variance, and hence, the modulation index for the $230$\,GHz luminosity.
-We could then infer how $R_{\rm Low}$ should vary against $M_{\rm Unit}$ for black-hole models that satisfy the constraint of the Sgr~A* $230$\,GHz mean luminosity, which is 2.4\,Jy \citep{2022ApJ...930L..19W}.
-In addition, we would analyze GRRT images satisfying the luminosity constraint, and from the combined analysis, we can hopefully answer the following:
+After having the black-hole flux at $230$\,GHz for a particular set of $a$, $R_{\rm High}$, $\theta$, and in our considered time interval $\tau$, we can then compute the time-domain average, variance, and hence, the variability for the $230$\,GHz flux.
+We could then infer how $R_{\rm Low}$ should vary against $M_{\rm Unit}$ for black-hole models that satisfy the constraint of the Sgr~A* $230$\,GHz mean flux, which is 2.4\,Jy \citep{2022ApJ...930L..19W}.
+In addition, we would analyze GRRT images satisfying the flux constraint, and from the combined analysis, we can hopefully answer the following:

 \begin{enumerate} \item Can varying $R_{\rm Low}$ reduce the $230$\,GHz variability? \item Why are the current GRMHD models too variable at $230$\,GHz compared to observations? \end{enumerate}

 Note, however, that we assumed the vertical axis of the camera aligns with the vertical axis of the spinning black hole.